Hsuxu/Image-preprocessing/README.md

 # Image-preprocessing
-a python image data augmentation library for deep learning
+This a python image data augmentation library for deep learning for persenal use